10 Lotensin (Lotensin 10 mg)

 Pill imprint 10 Lotensin has been identified as Lotensin 10 mg.

-Lotensin is used in the treatment of left ventricular dysfunction; high blood pressure; heart failure; diabetic kidney disease and belongs to the drug class angiotensin converting enzyme inhibitors.
+Lotensin is used in the treatment of high blood pressure; diabetic kidney disease; heart failure; left ventricular dysfunction and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
 Lotensin 10 mg is not subject to the Controlled Substances Act.

 See also related documents.